getredash/website/src/pages/kb/open-source/dev-guide.md

 (latest LTS version is recommended).

-On the backend we use Flask, Celery and SQLALchemy (along with many other packages) and on the frontend we use ES6, Angular (1.5) and Webpack for bundling.
+On the backend we use Flask, Celery and SQLALchemy (along with many other packages) and on the frontend we use ES6, React and Webpack for bundling.

 {% callout %}
 Windows users: while it should be possible to run Redash on a Windows machine, we don't know anyone who did this and lived to tell.
 We recommend using some sort of a virtual machine or Docker in such case.